RDFLib/rdflib/docs/index.rst

 In depth
 --------
-If you are already familiar with RDF and are looking for details about RDFLib handles RDF, these are for you.
+If you are familiar with RDF and are looking for details on how RDFLib handles RDF, these are for you.

 .. toctree::
    :maxdepth: 1